No results for

 Note from the publisher: You have managed to find some of our old content and it may be outdated and/or incorrect.
 Try searching in our docs or on the blog for current information.

 Firebase Hosting is a web application hosting platform by Google.
-Through this service, you can host your web apps on Google’s infrastructure.
-It enables easy one-step deployment and has other cool features such as fast hosting from CDNs and rollbacks.
+Using this service, you can host your web apps on Google’s infrastructure.
+It enables easy one-step deployment and has other cool features like fast hosting from CDNs and rollbacks.
 A good overview of the service is available in the Firebase Hosting Docs.

-Gatsby is a framework that enables you to create fast React-based apps and websites.
-It allows you to build these websites with data fetched from a wide variety of sources, including markdown files, APIs, and even CMSs.
+Gatsby is a framework that helps you create fast React-based apps and websites.
+It allows you to build these websites with data fetched from a wide variety of sources, including markdown files, APIs, and even content management systems.
 It then combines this data with a React-based frontend architecture to build extremely fast interactive websites.
-Gatsby compiles web apps to optimised static files, which we will deploy to Firebase Hosting.
-I think it’s amazing and I’m glad to share it with you!
+Gatsby compiles web apps to optimized static files, which you deploy to Firebase Hosting.
+I think it’s amazing and I’m glad to share it with you.

-In this post, we will setup a simple Gatsby site, host the code on a GitHub repository, and setup automatic deployment of our web application to Firebase Hosting using CircleCI.
+In this tutorial, you will setup a simple Gatsby site, host the code on a GitHub repository, and set up automatic deployment of your web application to Firebase Hosting using CircleCI.

 Prerequisites